gu-app-club/lets-learn-jobs/README.md

 You can always reach out to people at certain companies.
 Don't got connections?
 Does GU not provide any help for 99.9% of the companies you're interested in?

-Find people on linkedIN.
+Find people on LinkedIn.
 Make sure that you're looking for a University Recruiter if you're looking at a big company.
 Want to contact a university recruiter at XYZ Company?

 Type this:
 ```